-Paste article A into ChatGPT and prompt it to extract the entities from article A and list them.
+Paste article A into ChatGPT and prompt it to extract the entities from article A and list them (and there are lots of other ways to use ChatGPT to write a blog post you'll want to check out).
 In the same prompt, ask ChatGPT to convert the found entities to lowercase.

 Now paste in your article and tell it to do the same.
 Since Chat GPT remembers about 4000 tokens, he should remember both lists.

 Ask ChatGPT to display the elements from the first list that are missing in the second list.